ArthurZey/arthurzey.github.io/_pages/tag_about.md

 I'm a product manager for the [Alexa Device SDK](https://developer.amazon.com/en-US/alexa/devices/alexa-built-in/development-resources/sdk){:target="&lowbar;blank"} for Amazon.

-I grew up in Los Angeles, and my home base is still technically the San Francisco Bay Area.
-But I'm in Denver to ride out COVID-19...at the very least...
+I grew up in Los Angeles, I lived in the San Francisco Bay area for nearly 10 years, I was in Denver "temporarily" for about a year to figure out whether I want to live in Colorado permanently, and I've been living in Bailey, Colorado since the end of August 2021.

 ## Interests, Values, and Passions
 * [bodybuilding and physical fitness](/physical-fitness/)